 Motor Vehicle Crashes are a leading cause of death and injury for children.
 Using the correct type of restraints reduce the risk of injury by up to 71% to 82% and reduces the risk of death by 28%.
-Make sure your child is safe and know which type of restraint is needed for them.
+Make sure your child is safe by knowing which type of restraint is required.

-5. Drive off with a newfound appreciation for the car seat installation process.
+- Drive away with a newfound appreciation for the car seat installation process.

 FACTS ABOUT SEAT BELT USE IN UTAH

-Approximately $1.54 billion dollars was estimated statewide to be the economic loss due to motor vehicle crashes in Utah (National Highway Traffic Safety Administration).
+- It is estimated, statewide, that approximately $1.54 billion in economic loss is the result of motor vehicle crashes in Utah (National Highway Traffic Safety Administration).

 Hope Squad Story